mcuelenaere/advent_of_code/puzzles/year2016/day23/puzzle.md

 The rest of the electronics seem to place the keypad entry (the number of eggs, `` 7 ``) in register `` a ``, run the code, and then send the value left in register `` a `` to the safe.

 _What value_ should be sent to the safe?

+## --- Part Two ---

+The safe doesn't open, but it _does_ make several <span title="SUCH INCORRECT!
+VERY LOCK!
+WOW!">angry noises</span> to express its frustration.

+You're quite sure your logic is working correctly, so the only other thing is... you check the painting again.
+As it turns out, colored eggs are still eggs.
+Now you count `` 12 ``.

+As you run the program with this new input, the prototype computer begins to _overheat_.
+You wonder what's taking so long, and whether the lack of any instruction more powerful than "add one" has anything to do with it.
+Don't bunnies usually _multiply_?

+Anyway, _what value_ should actually be sent to the safe?